Python code examples in Zaps

 return {'id': 1234, 'hello': 'world!', 'name': input_data['name']}

-Test your action and look at the data to see the print
+Test your action and check the data to find the print result.

 import re